 Viewpoint on the cliff

-The cliffs of Tegal Wangi beach offers amazing views on the ocean, the beach, surroundings cliffs and of course the sunset.
+From the cliffs of Tegal Wangi beach you have amazing views on the ocean, the beach, surroundings cliffs and of course the sunset.
 It is the perfect setting for a relaxing spot to watch the sunset in Bali.
 Take a blanket, some snacks and drinks, and you will have a relaxing, romantic afternoon.

-If you walk down along the rocks, you will get to the beautiful white powdery beach.
+Walking down along the rocks, will get you to the beautiful white powdery beach.
 The paved steps make it safe to go down for every age and it only takes a few minutes.
 The ocean here is beautiful blue and turquoise, and the beach is super clean with powdery golden sand.
-You will discover the natural rock pools which are exposed on the coral reef.
-These natural jacuzzi like pools fills up with water when a crashing wave rolls in from the ocean.
-With sunset, you can get a fantastic reflection photo along the edge of the rock pools.
-But always be careful with the strength of the ocean, make sure to only make use of the natural pools when the ocean is calm.
+With low tide, the coral reef is exposed which creates some amazing natural rock pools.
+When a wave comes rolling in, it fills up these natural pools with water creating a warm water plunge pool.
+Always be careful with the strength of the ocean, make sure to only make use of the natural pools when the ocean is calm!